stebezs/prologAkinator/README.md

 ```

 1. Go to  prologAkinator folder
-1. Go to app folder
+1. Go to 'src' folder
 1. Run the command below:

 ```
-swipl
+swipl akinator.pl
 ```

-1. Then enter the name of your file
-(eg Enter with:[friendNeighborhood, friendSchool] )
+1. Then, you can use ask_* to refine the results.